couchgott/docker-taiga-event/README.md

-# docker-taiga-event
+# Taiga Events

-container for the taiga event service
+Please see [internaut/docker-taiga](https://github.com/internaut/docker-taiga) for how to use examples.